mikewash/job-and-internship-tips/README.md

 Reference: [https://www.beamjobs.com/resumes/product-manager-resume-examples#product-manager-resume](https://www.beamjobs.com/resumes/product-manager-resume-examples#product-manager-resume)

-## Advice for if you are continuously applying and not getting anything
+## Advice if you are continuously applying and not getting anything responses

 If you're continuously applying and not receiving responses, it's crucial to enhance the quality of your resume.
 Adding self-driven projects and seeking feedback for improvement can be effective.